-Developing Structure and Flexibility in Your Bow Hold
+Developing Structure and Flexibility in Your Bow Hold | Strings Magazine

 Cultivate a feeling of fluidity in your fingers and hand.
 Observe your right hand in a mirror, making sure it’s flexible and loose.

-1. Bow push-ups Hold a pencil with your bow hold and bring the pencil into the palm of your hand by curving your fingers, then release.
+- Bow push-ups.
+Hold a pencil with your bow hold and bring the pencil into the palm of your hand by curving your fingers, then release.
 Repeat, holding the bow.

-2. Collé With the bow on the string, move the stick using only your fingers (no arm, no wrist).
+- Collé.
+With the bow on the string, move the stick using only your fingers (no arm, no wrist).
 With practice, your control and range of motion will improve.

 This article originally appeared in the August 2018 issue of Strings magazine.